SaltyMonkey/alkahest/Alkahest.Extractor/README.md

 * `decrypt <data center file> <key file> <iv file>`: Decrypt and decompress a data center file.
 Allows it to be read by other commands.
+* `decrypt-res <downloaded resources file>`: Decrypt downloaded resources file.
 * `dump-json <data center file>`: Dump data center contents to a specified directory as JSON.
 The default output directory is `Json`.
 * `dump-xml <data center file>`: Dump data center contents to a specified directory as XML.
 The default output directory is `Xml`.

-Note that the dump commands will create over 20,000 files.
+Note that the dump commands (except decrypt-res) will create over 20,000 files.

 You can specify the output file or directory for a command by giving the `--output` option.